pawapps/nano_indicator/README.md

 * Frontiers count
 * Links to useful RaiBlocks websites

+## Desired Features

+* Sub-menu of other top market cap crypto prices
+* Sub-menu of tracked accounts and balances
+* Notifications of pending blocks on watched accounts
+* Notifications of threshold price change

 ## What is RaiBlocks?

 Check out [RaiBlocks.net](https://www.raiblocks.net) for the official site and white paper.
 More information is also found at [RaiBlocks.club](https://www.raiblocks.club) in their [FAQ](https://www.raiblocks.club/faq) and [docs](https://www.raiblocks.club/docs) sections.